 The club encourages its members to take part in all archery disciplines and has developed good relationships with other clubs that are able to offer our members the opportunity to join in at their venues for various types of shoots.
 It is now common for club members to travel within the UK and abroad (e.g. France and Holland) to compete in field shoots, roving marks and target shoots.
 Some members have also competed at more unusual events like popinjay.

 The club hopes that it will continue to thrive and promote archery for the benefit of individuals and families.
 It is an "open" club and does not discriminate in any way irrespective of class, creed, age, gender or disability and it intends to maintain for the future its facilities for beginners and established archers alike.

 See Club News for the latest club competition results and What's New? for other club related information and quick updates.
 To see a list of all tabs on the site use the SITEMAP link at the bottom of every page.

 MEMBERS ONLY AREA: Password protected area for full Bromley Archery Club members only.
+You may be asked for proof of membership.
 Send an email to firstname.lastname@example.org for the password.